Hvelvigen/homelab/reference/networking/dns/03-dns-in-depth.md

 ---

-## 0. Scope and Intent

-**Purpose of this document**

-Explain DNS as:
-- a protocol family
-- a distributed database
-- a trust and delegation system
-- an eventually-consistent, cache-heavy control plane

-Clarify what DNS *is not*:
-- a directory service
-- a real-time system
-- a strongly consistent database

-**Audience**
-- homelab builders
-- system administrators
-- anyone who has asked “why does DNS behave like this?”

----

 ## 1. DNS as a Distributed System

 At its core, DNS is a **globally distributed, hierarchical database**.
 There is no single server, organisation, or system that holds “the DNS”.
 Instead, responsibility for DNS data is **deliberately fragmented** across millions of independently operated servers, each authoritative only for the portion of the namespace it has been delegated.
 This design is intentional: it avoids central points of failure, distributes operational load, and allows the system to scale to internet size.